 People who live in income-sharing arrangements (for example a family) where the number of non-earners (for example: children, elderly, work-limited disabled, caregivers, students, etc) exceed the number of earners are at a major disadvantage, even under full employment, relative to those who live with more earners than non-earners.
 That is, a single mother of three kids will be relatively better off with full employment than without full employment, but is likely to struggle financially even with full employment.

 The previous example is fairly intuitive, but what people don’t realize is just how few people actually work full-time and full-year, even in a near-to-full-employment economy.

 In 2018, no part of the US had even 42% of its total population working full-time and full-year:

 The map shows commuter zones–groups of counties that form local labor markets.
 Even with the economy near full employment in 2018, no part of the country has a majority of its population fully-employed.
-That is, even when the US is maximizing its number of workers, it still isn’t getting labor income to half of people.
-Reaching people not reached by labor income in full employment is precisely what welfare is for.
+That is, even when the US is maximizing its number of workers, there are still large gaps in labor income over time and within any given point in time.
+And reaching the people not reached by labor income in full employment is precisely what welfare is for.

 Data reject the argument that welfare is not needed in full employment.
 Non-earners comprise a large share of every country’s demographic picture, even at full employment, and non-earners are unevenly distributed within families.
 This combination means poverty cannot be solved through labor income alone.
 Existing welfare programs in the US, like unemployment insurance, provide income for earners who lose their job; separately, there are welfare programs that provide income to non-earners regardless of the state of the economy, such as low-income, low-asset elderly reached through Supplemental Security Income.
-Other countries show that adopting additional programs, for example making the child tax credit fully refundable, is the most effective way to reduce poverty from its stubbornly high rate.
+Other countries show that adopting additional programs, for example a child allowance, would effectively and immediately reduce poverty from its stubbornly high rate.